WebReflection/dblite/README.md

   console.log('safe to get out of here ^_^_');
 });
 ```
+Please **note** that error is invoked only if the callback is not handling it already via double argument.

 The `close` event ensures that all operations have been successfully performed and your app is ready to exit or move next.

 Please note that after invoking `db.close()` any other query will be ignored and the instance will be put in a _waiting to complete_ state which will invoke the `close` listener once operations have been completed.